saikirananumalla/saikirananumalla.github.io/_posts/2019-09-01-introduction.md

 ---

 Hey!
 I am Sai Kiran Anumalla, Junior Year CS Undergrad from [IIT(BHU)](https://iitbhu.ac.in).
-I occasionally write about Programming, Linguistics(Natural Language) and Philosophy.
+I occasionally write about Spirituality, Programming and Love.
 <br><br>
 The best way to get in touch with me is by [mail](mailto:saikiran.anumalla.cse17@iitbhu.ac.in)
 I like to keep things crisp and short here.
 Just in case, here is my [full profile](https://www.linkedin.com/in/saikirananumalla)